Internal Investigations Training Programs

-All one needs to do is read the local newspaper to see yet another employer who has been sued–and had to write a check with a lot of zeros on it–to settle a claim for harassment, discrimination, retaliation, or other legal issues.
+In the past several years, since the #MeToo movement, we have definitely seen an increase in organizations requesting internal investigations training, especially HR investigations training.
+The reason is that the volume of employee relations’ cases is increasing… All one needs to do is look at a news feed today to see yet another employer who has been sued–and had to write a check with a lot of zeros on it–to settle a claim for harassment, discrimination, retaliation, or other legal issues.
 And, in looking at the EEOC charge statistics at eeoc.gov, it is evident that the number of claims is increasing each year, particularly claims of retaliation.
 What that means is that more EEOC charge notices are coming across the desks of HR professionals.
 And, if HR professionals are not doing a good job of investigating issues internally, and documenting them, the risk to the organization increases.

-To view the course descriptions, agendas, and pricing, just click on the links below:
+To view the course descriptions and program agendas just click on the links below:

 1.5 Day HR Workshop: How to Effectively Manage Employee Relations & Conduct Internal Investigations

 The facilitators for our programs are Natalie Ivey, MBA, SPHR, SHRM-SCP and Ken Ivey, MBA, CPP.
 To learn more about our facilitator’s credentials and background, please click here to review the facilitator biographies.